 Being drunk in public may seem innocent enough, but it’s against the law, and you can be prosecuted to the fullest extent of the law if the judge finds you guilty.
 When you want to leave this mistake in the past, speak with a Nashville public intoxication lawyer at Raybin & Weissman, P.C.

-You can come in for a free consultation today if you call our office at 615-256-6666 or fill out the online contact form we have included at the bottom of this page.
+You can come in for a free consultation with our expert drunk in public defense lawyers today if you call our office at 615-256-6666 or fill out the online contact form we have included at the bottom of this page.